mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "Where are you going Linyu?"

-"To the observatory."
+"Back to Laen-Laen"

-"Fuck the observatory.
-Whatever Jesse has to say can wait."
+"We aren't done here."

 I didn't respond.

 "Just like that?
-You're going to walk away just like that?"
+You're going to walk away like you never knew me?"

 Her voice started to break.